-- iii.
-One of the referees shall be a member of the SAIP ; and - iv.
-Each candidate shall submit a detailed curriculum vitae with proof of experience. - (g) Extension of Certification and CPD: - i.
-The Professional Physicist Certification shall be renewed on application every five years.
+- (a) Extension of Certification and CPD: - i.
+The Professional Designations shall be renewed on application every five years.
 Years are accumulated from the date of certification; - ii.
-Continuous Professional Development (CPD) shall run in 5-year cycles, during which period each certified physicist shall be required to accumulate a minimum of 25 credits in order to retain certification; - iii.
-In any one year, the certified physicist shall be required to accumulate a minimum of 5 credits; - iv.
+Continuous Professional Development (CPD) shall run in 5-year cycles, during which period each professional physicist/technologist shall be required to accumulate a minimum of 25 credits in order to retain certification; - iii.
+In any one year, the professional physicist/technologist shall be required to accumulate a minimum of 5 credits; - iv.
 Extra credits earned in any one year may be carried over to the subsequent year or years of the five year cycle; - v.
 In the final year of this five year period, the candidate may apply for an extension of certification; - vi.
 A minimum of 25 credits shall be attained accumulatively over the five year period; - vii.
-The CPD credits shall be obtained in at least two of the three categories listed below; - viii.
+The CPD credits shall be obtained in at least two of the three categories listed below: - viii.
 The maximum number of credits, which may be accumulated annually in each category is indicated below; - ix.
-Evidence of CPD activities must be attached to the application for Extension of Certification. - (h) Professional Physicists shall ensure a balance in their CPD activities according to 19(g)(vii) above between the following three categories:
+Evidence of CPD activities must be attached to the application for Extension of Certification. - (b) Professionals shall ensure a balance in their CPD activities according to 1.11(a)(vii) above between the following three categories:

-Category Description Maximum Cred- its Per Year Credits Calculation Category 1: Developmental Activities 4 credits = 40 hours (10hrs/credit) Category 2: Work-based activities: • Work within Special- ity Field 2 credits = 800 hours (400hrs/credit) • Mentoring of stu- dents and/or trainees 1 credit = 50 hours (50hrs/credit) Category 3: Individual Activities: • Membership of a recognised voluntary 1 credit (not linked to hours) associationOther activities 3 credits 30 hours (10hrs/credit)
+Category Description Maximum Credits Per Year Credits Calculation Category 1: Developmental Activities 4 credits = 40 hours (10hrs/credit) Category 2: Work-based activities: • Work within Speciality Field 2 credits = 800 hours (400hrs/credit) • Mentoring of students and/or trainees 1 credit = 50 hours (50hrs/credit) Category 3: Individual Activities: • Membership of a recognised voluntary 1 credit (not linked to hours) associationOther activities 3 credits 30 hours (10hrs/credit)